-A variety of Aikido ‘styles’ have developed over the years, but the Aikido of The Aikikai Foundation remains the orthodox Aikido as conceived by the Founder of Aikido, Morihei Ueshiba (O-sensei).
-It is a weaponless system designed solely for self-defence and as a discipline for self-improvement, it is essentially non-violent and non-competitive.
+A variety of Aikido ‘styles’ have developed over the years, but the Aikido of the Aikikai Foundation remains the orthodox Aikido as conceived by the Founder of Aikido, Morihei Ueshiba (O-sensei).
+It is a weaponless system designed solely for self-defence.
+As a discipline for self-improvement, it is essentially non-violent and non-competitive.

-This is the Aikido taught and practiced at The Oxford Aikikai.
+This is the Aikido taught and practiced by the Oxford Aikikai.